Σταδιοδρομία και εκπαίδευση οδοντιάτρων

 • Full pulpotomy

-• Immediate restorative techniques after vital pulp therapy – cusp coverage methods
+• Immediate prosthetic restoration after vital pulp therapy

 Θεραπεία Πολφού